Buying the horse is only the beginning…

 How to buy horse tack on a budget

-If you’re on a tight budget, but need to buy tack for your horse, you can try looking for secondhand options either online, at a tack shop, or at a local tack sale.
-You can also wait for tack shops to have sales, if there’s something you want that’s a bit out of your budget.
+If you’re on a tight budget but need to buy tack for your horse, you can try looking for secondhand options either online, at a tack shop, or at a local tack sale.

 You should also resist the overwhelming desire to buy the fanciest, most expensive options on the market.

 It’s really hard, I know.
 Sometimes the best saddle for your horse is actually very reasonably priced.
-Save the super costly items for when you’ve narrowed in on your niche and are actually competing.
+Save the super costly items for when you’ve selected your niche and are actually competing.

 Frequently Asked Questions